San Thome Cathedral, India - Things to Do in San Thome Cathedral

 Mylapore (near San Thome Cathedral)

-T. Nagar (shopping district)
+T. Nagar (shopping and cultural district)

-Anna Nagar (upscale residential)
+Anna Nagar (upscale residential area)

-Egmore (budget-friendly, near railway)
+Egmore (budget-friendly, near railway station)

 Food & Dining